 These may include:

 • When you retire and/ or lose your employer coverage

 If you leave coverage from your employer or union (including COBRA coverage), you can join a Medicare Advantage Plan or Medicare drug plan.
 Your chance to join lasts for 2 full months after the month your coverage ends.

 • Move out of the plan’s service area

 • Have been diagnosed with certain qualifying chronic health conditions

 How can a Medicare Advantage plan have a $0 monthly premium?

-Private insurance companies, like UnitedHealthcare, that offer Medicare Advantage Plans are contracted with the Federal Government to become the administrator of your health plan.
+Private insurance companies that offer Medicare Advantage Plans are contracted with the Federal Government to become the administrator of your health plan.
 Through negotiated rates, these private insurance companies are able to offer additional benefits above and beyond what you would receive from Original Medicare alone.